Vince McMahon: Various feuds (2005–2013)

-The Authority (2013–2017)

 During the buildup for the 2013 Royal Rumble, McMahon told CM Punk that if The Shield interfered in his match with The Rock, Punk would forfeit the WWE Championship.
 During the match, the lights went out and The Rock was attacked by what appeared to be The Shield, leading to The Rock's loss.
 McMahon came out and restarted the match at The Rock's request and The Rock won the championship from Punk.
 The next night on Raw, while conducting a performance review on Paul Heyman, he was assaulted by the returning Brock Lesnar, who attacked him with the F-5.
 According to WWE.com, McMahon broke his pelvis and required surgery.
 Vince sought revenge on Heyman and faced him in a street fight on the February 25 episode of Raw, but Lesnar again interfered, only for Triple H to interfere as well, setting up a rematch between Lesnar and Triple H at WrestleMania 29.

+The Authority (2013–2017)

 From June 2013, members of the McMahon family began to dispute various elements of the control of WWE, such as the fates of Daniel Bryan, and of Raw and SmackDown general managers Brad Maddox and Vickie Guerrero.
 After Triple H and Stephanie created The Authority, McMahon celebrated Randy Orton's victory at TLC with them, but stepped aside from his on-screen authority role in early 2014 to evaluate Triple H and Stephanie's control of the company.

 McMahon returned on the November 3, 2014, episode of Raw, making a stipulation that if Team Cena had defeated Team Authority at Survivor Series, The Authority would be removed from power.
 Team Cena won the match, but McMahon gave John Cena the option to reinstate The Authority.
 McMahon returned on the December 14, 2015, episode of Raw, aligning himself with The Authority, by confronting Roman Reigns over his attack on Triple H at the TLC pay-per-view.
 McMahon granted Reigns a rematch for the WWE World Heavyweight Championship against Sheamus, with the stipulation that if he failed to win the championship he would be fired.
-During the match, McMahon interfered on Sheamus' behalf but was attacked by Reigns, who then pinned Sheamus to win the WWE World Heavyweight Championship.
+During the match, McMahon interfered on Sheamus' behalf, but was attacked by Reigns, who then pinned Sheamus to win the WWE World Heavyweight Championship.
 On the December 28 episode of Raw, McMahon was arrested for assaulting an NYPD officer and resisting arrest after a confrontation with Roman Reigns.
 McMahon made himself special guest referee in Reigns' rematch against Sheamus on the January 4, 2016, episode of Raw, where Reigns won after McMahon was knocked out and another referee made the decision.
 With his plan foiled, McMahon retaliated by announcing after the match that Reigns would defend his title at the Royal Rumble against 29 other men in the Royal Rumble match, which was won by Triple H.